slviajero/tinybasic/examples/00tutorial/README.md

 - Convert: convert.bas - convert strings to numbers and vice versa
 - Splitstring: splitstr.bas - split a string into substrings

+### More programs to play with

+- Calculator: calc.bas - RPN pocket calculator in BASIC

 ### More BASIC features